-Recently, several bomb explosions rocked the cities of Bangalore and Ahmedabad, while many others were prevented in the city of Surat, thanks to faulty circuit design and vigilant public.
-While casualities were in signle digit in Bangalore, over 40 were killed in Ahemdabad.
-These incidents were covered in ample detail by the media for several days, and the government was quick to blame terrorist groups for disturbing social peace and playing with human life.
+Recently, several bomb explosions rocked the cities of Bangalore and Ahmadabad, while many others were prevented in the city of Surat, thanks to faulty circuit design and vigilant public.
+While casualties were in single digit in Bangalore, over 40 were killed in Ahmadabad.
+These incidents were covered in ample detail by the media for several days, and the government quickly blamed terrorist groups for disturbing social peace and playing with human life.

 .